Back to work

 • Some baseline Group Policies to lock things down

-Core steps (in plain English)
+Core steps (plain English)

-4. Set password rules – 12+ characters for normal users, 16+ for admins.
+4. Set password rules for regular users and admins.

-5. Applied baseline security policies – through Group Policy Objects (GPOs).
+5. Applied baseline security policies through GPOs.

-• Fix: point DNS to 127.0.0.1 and make the DC a reliable time source.
+Fix: point DNS to 127.0.0.1 and make the server a reliable time source.

 Quick checks I ran